robetatis/study_notes_regression/README.md

 Note: the off-diagonal elements of $H = X(X^TX)^{-1}X^T$ are $h_{i,j} = x_i(X^TX)^{-1}x_j^T$, and these measure the alignment or 'cross-similarity' of $x_i$ and $x_j$ in the column space of $X$.
 In turn, the diagonal elements $h_{ii} = x_i(X^TX)^{-1}x_i^T$ measure the 'self-similarity' of $x_i$ with itself, which is actually the distance mentioned above (that distance is measured along the principal components of $X$).

 Leverage is also important because it's needed to obtain studentized residuals; these are key for determining outliers because it's easier to spot them on a standard scale than on $y$'s natural scale.
 That standardization is done by divding each residual $e_i$ by its variance, which is equal to $Var(e_i) = \sigma^2(1-h_{ii})$.
 Intuitively, this relation means that residuals of datapoints with more leverage have less variability upon replication because those points 'pull' the regression line more strongly towards them.
-Thus, every replication leads to a regression line that moves little with respect to those high-leverage points, and therefore less variable $e_i$.
+Thus, every replication leads to a regression line that moves little with respect to those high-leverage points.

 ### Sums of squares and $R^2$